The Cauchy problem for the integrable RZQ equation: Proof of Well-posedness

 \section{Proof of Well-posedness}

 In this section, we shall prove Theorem \ref{WP}.
-As the proofs in the non-periodic case bears great similarity to the periodic case, we shall provide the details in the periodic case and sketch modifications needed for the non-periodic case.
+As the proofs in the non-periodic case bears great similarity to the periodic case, we provide details for the periodic case and briefly outline the necessary modifications for the non-periodic setting.
 We refer the reader to \cite{himhol} for a similar proof with more details provided.

 We observe that for $u \in H^s$ the term $\lambda^{-2} [ \lambda^2 u \lambda^2 u_x ] \in H^{s-1}$, $s>7/2$.
 Replacing this term with the mollified smooth version, we obtain an ODE on the space $H^s$

 Here, for each $\ee \in (0, 1]$, the operator $J_\ee u = j_\ee * u$ is the well-known Friedrichs mollifier.
 The function $j_\ee$ is defined by first fixing a Schwartz function $j(x)\in\mathcal{S}(\mathbb{R})$ and then define the periodic functions $j_\ee$ by